alltrust/Portfolio/projects/portfolio-project.md

 This portfolio will soon include a _skeleton_ view which will allow users interact with the site to dig up the sites' bare-bones code.
 For example, do you see a particular feature or component you like and perhaps would like to use it?
 Just toggle that ((SHOW IMAGER HERE)) button and a quick view of the code will display on your screen so you don't have to open another github link and contemplate whether you have a tab hoarding problem again.

-# this is a title

-This is some regular text with a [link]